nngabe/qlora_graphrag/README.md

 The GNN, Projection module, and LLM all have trainable parameters.
 For LORA/QLoRA training the base LLM parameters are frozen and only the `A`/`B` adapter matrices are trainable.

 We improve the graph encoding step by replacing the GAT network with a more expressive MPNN.
-Our MPNN implementation uses `EdgeConv` layers[[1](https://arxiv.org/abs/1801.07829)] to consider relative distances between node embeddings in the knowledge subgraph and multiple aggregations[[2](https://arxiv.org/abs/2004.05718)] to improve expressive power, i.e.
+Our MPNN implementation uses `EdgeConv` layers[[1](https://arxiv.org/abs/1801.07829)] to consider relative distances between node embeddings in the knowledge subgraph and multiple aggregations[[2](https://arxiv.org/abs/2004.05718)] to improve expressive power, and residual connections to improve gradient flow and reduce oversmoothing, i.e.

 ```
 MPNN(